vfarcic/vfarcic.github.io/devops23/on-site-workshop.md

-# Continuous Deployment To Kubernetes
+# Continuous Deployment To Kubernetes with self healing, adaptation enabled, with enhance monitoring and logging.

 ## Audience